Dylychill/AU20-Portfolio/README.md

 ### App.js
 The 'landing' page, the central component that calls to the rest.
 Sets up the the navbar (component: `navbar.js`) using the Path and Router libraries and sets the Home page intro text.

+### cse154about.js
+The component containing information about the course.
+Has some advice to be successful in this class.

 ## Available Scripts

 In the project directory, you can run: